brennanfee/winfiles/readme.md

 3. Once complete run: `.\01-setup-profile.ps1'
 4. Once complete, close PowerShell and re-open as Administrator.
 5. Run: `.\02-bootstrap.ps1`
     * As an option you can pass an install "type" like so `.\02-bootstrap.ps1 -InstallType "home"`.
-"Home" is the default with "work" and "gaming" as other options.
+"Home" is the default with "work" as the other options.
 The primary difference between the install types are what applications and settings are being used.
 6. Reboot.
 7. Run: `.\03-cleanup.ps1`